U.S. Senate bill: S. 1469, introduced by Senate Dianne Feinstein (D-CA) — Homeless Children and Youth Act

 - The definition of “homelessness” (42 U.S.C.
 11302) used by HUD to determine eligibility for the homelessness program already addresses many of the situations advanced by HCYA proponents to justify deeming the unstably-housed as homeless.[i]

 - HUD’s homelessness programs have increased spending on families and youth. [ii] In 2013, less than one in eight families entering homelessness programs each year had dedicated resources to reconnect to housing, which is fewer than 20,000 families nationally.
-Over the last six years, annual re-housing capacity for families has grown by nearly three-fold.
+Over the last several years, annual re-housing capacity for families has grown by nearly three-fold.
 More than 60,000 families received dedicated re-housing assistance in 2018 and one in three families entering shelters had support to exit homelessness in 2017.
 The increased capacity paved the way for a 24% national reduction in family homelessness between 2013 and 2019.[iii]

 - Nevertheless, tens of thousands of homeless families cannot be served by HUD’s homelessness program because of scarce resources.
 Of the approximately 150,000 families which experience sheltered homelessness each year, localities have dedicated resources to re-house only one-third.
 HCYA would derail further progress and deny tens of thousands of homeless families any chance of ever getting off the streets and out of shelters.